|Homepage:||Click to visit|

 At German universities, course catalogues are not distributed to students.
 A complete course listing is available online at: http://oracle-web.zfn.uni-bremen.de/veranstaltungen/vorlesungsverzeichnis.

 Typically, you will earn one (1) course credit for a regular university course, i.e., lectures and seminars (Vorlesungen und Seminare).
-The required work may vary – the most common format is one oral presentation plus a paper of 10-15 pages or an oral presentation plus a written (or oral) exam.
+The required work may vary – the most common formats are oral presentations, papers of 10-15 pages, and written (or oral) exams.
 Please note that the pages are 1.5-spaced and calculated based on the amount of text in the paper.

 You will earn a one-half (0.5) course credit for successful completion of skill courses (Übungen -- including all Studienbegleitende Sprachkurse in German or other foreign language courses).

 Otherwise consult your major advisor on courses that count towards your major.

 For each successfully completed course, you will receive a certificate (Schein) from the instructor, which you will hand in to the Academic Director.
 Using these originals and the Grade Equivalency Chart the Registrar will convert the German notation to an equivalent letter grade.
 All courses will appear on the Dickinson transcript with (translated) course titles and letter grades.